h-d-2-4/Mobile-Sales-Report/README.md

-# 📊 Power BI Dashboard Project
+# 📊 Mobile Sales Report

 This repository showcases a complete Power BI dashboard project, built by following a hands-on tutorial by [Satish Dhawale](https://www.youtube.com/watch?v=znJGWMtk_EE).
 It covers everything from importing data and transforming it in Power Query to building DAX-driven insights and visuals.